Njen4tech/CISCO-SWITCH-CONFIG/README.md

 ## 🔧 CCL Walk-through

 ### 1. Turn on the device
-Locate the I/0 port on the rear of the device, plu
+Locate the I/0 port on the rear of the device, plugging into an outlet.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/eea95b75-3043-4b70-834e-966a9909307c" width="70%" alt="Cisco Console Port" />